quoll/detective/README.md

 An example of multiple possible timeslines is:

-- Oscar: pouring gas, laughing, lighting match fire
+- Oscar: pouring gas, laughing, lighting match, fire
-- Peter: buying far, pouring gas, crying, fire, smoke
+- Peter: buying gas, pouring gas, crying, fire, smoke

 Since it is not possible to tell if the crying occurred before or after lighting the match, then two timelines emerge: